A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

-All three image datasets are divided into training and testing sets including $N$ and $\hat{N}$ samples, respectively, and whose pixels are in the range $[0, 255]$ are divided by 255 so that the pixel intensity range is bounded in $[0, 1]$ (zero-one rescaling).
-In order to define the initialized networks and training loops of both algorithms, we have applied \texttt{dlarray} and \texttt{dlnetwork} MATLAB objects; see e.g. \cite{yousefimatlab} for more information.
-The networks' parameters in $w\in\mathbb{R}^n$ are initialized by the Glorot (Xavier) initializer \cite{glorot2010understanding} and zeros for respectively weights and biases of convolutional layers as well as ones and zeros respectively for scale and offset variables of batch normalization layers. \Cref{tab1} describes the hyper-parameters applied in both algorithms.
+All three image datasets are divided into training and testing sets including $N$ and $\hat{N}$ samples, respectively, and whose pixels in the range $[0, 255]$ are divided by 255 so that the pixel intensity range is bounded in $[0, 1]$ (zero-one rescaling).
+To define the initialized networks and training loops of both algorithms, we have applied \texttt{dlarray} and \texttt{dlnetwork} MATLAB objects.\footnote{A MATLAB-based tutorial on implementing custom loops for training a deep neural network is available here: \url{http://doi.org/10.13140/RG.2.2.33008.94720/2}} The networks' parameters in $w\in\mathbb{R}^n$ are initialized by the Glorot (Xavier) initializer \cite{glorot2010understanding} and zeros for respectively weights and biases of convolutional layers as well as ones and zeros respectively for scale and offset variables of batch normalization layers. \Cref{tab1} describes the hyper-parameters applied in both algorithms.

-Although ASNTR and STORM can allow using any Hessian approximations, the underlying quadratic model can be constructed by exploiting a Quasi-Newton update for $B_k$.
+Since ASNTR and STORM allow the use of any Hessian approximations, the underlying quadratic model can be constructed by exploiting a Quasi-Newton update for $B_k$.
 Quasi-Newton updates aim at constructing Hessian approximations using only gradient information and thus incorporating second-order information without computing and storing the true Hessian matrix.
-We have considered the \textbf{L}imited \textbf{M}emory \textbf{S}ymmetric \textbf{R}ank \textbf{one} (L-SR1) to generate $B_k$ rather than other widely used alternatives such as limited memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS).
+We have considered the \textbf{L}imited \textbf{M}emory \textbf{S}ymmetric \textbf{R}ank \textbf{one} (L-SR1) update formula to generate $B_k$ rather than other widely used alternatives such as limited memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS).
 The L-SR1 updates might better navigate the pathological saddle points present in the non-convex optimization found in DL applications.
-Given $B_0 = \gamma_ k I$, and curvature pair $(s_k, y_k)=(w_t-w_k, g_t - g_k)$ provided that $(y_k - B_ks_k)^Ts_k\neq0$, the SR1 updates are obtained as follows
+Given $B_0 = \gamma_ k I$ at iteration $k$, and curvature pair $(s_k, y_k)=(w_t-w_k, g_t - g_k)$ where $g_k \triangleq \nabla f_{\N_k}(w_k)$ and $g_t \triangleq \nabla f_{\N_k}(w_t)$ provided that $(y_k - B_ks_k)^Ts_k\neq0$, the SR1 updates are obtained as follows

-Using two limited memory storage matrices $S_k$ and $Y_k$ with at most $l \ll n$ columns for storing the recent $l$ pairs $\left\{s_j, y_j\right\}$, the compact form of L-SR1 updates can be written as
+Using two limited memory storage matrices $S_k$ and $Y_k$ with at most $l \ll n$ columns for storing the recent $l$ pairs $\left\{s_j, y_j\right\}$ \; $ j \in \{1,\ldots,l\}$, the compact form of L-SR1 updates can be written as